tericcabrel/snipcode/apps/core/README.md

 # Snipcode Core

-This is the core backend of Snipcode.
-All the business logic behind this application is implemented here.
+This is the backend of Snipcode, containing the business logics related to  .

 ## Tech Stack
 * Node.js
-* Typescript
+* TypeScript
 * GraphQL
-* MySQL 8 through PlanetScale
+* MySQL
 * Prisma

 ## Prerequisites